jamnnuts/MAD-TicTacToe/README.md

 modes, accessing settings, and navigating to other parts of the app.
 - fragment_player_creation.xml: When users create or edit their profiles and choose avatars, this XML file controls the layout and options.
 It's where users can personalize their gaming identity.
+- fragment_settings.xml: This XML file is responsible for the layout and options presented in the settings screen.
+It allows users to customize various aspects of the game, such as board size, win conditions, and player markers, to match their preferences.
 - fragment_stat.xml: This XML file is responsible for the layout of the statistics screen, where users can view detailed gameplay statistics, including their total games played, wins, losses, draws, and win percentages.

 To provide a deeper understanding of this Tic-Tac-Toe Android app's functionality, here's an overview of the Java files included in the project, located in the app/src/main/java/com/example/mad_tictactoe directory:

+- AvatarAdapter.java: his Java file corresponds to an adapter responsible for managing and displaying avatars within the app's user interface.
+It plays a crucial role in presenting avatar options to users during player profile creation.
+- AvatarVH.java: The AvatarVH.java file represents an Avatar View Holder class designed to efficiently manage and display avatar images.
+It's an integral part of the avatar selection process, ensuring a smooth and user-friendly experience.
 - GameBoardFrag.java, GameBoardFrag4x4.java, and GameBoardFrag5x5.java: These Java files correspond to different gameboard fragments.
 Each implements a specific board size (3x3, 4x4, or 5x5) and handles the logic and user interface for the respective game board.
 These classes manage the placement of markers, track game progress, and handle player interactions for their respective board sizes.